jonlpersson/ed-latimore/site/_resources/the-fighter-s-mindset-boxing-lesson-s-on-grit-resilience-and-anti-fragility.md

       **But will you get back up?**

-      This email course contains 20 short lessons from the hurt business of life and boxing.&nbsp;
+      This ebook contains 20 short lessons from the hurt business of life and boxing.&nbsp;

-      These are observations from boxing that also apply to the various challenges I faced in my life, like battling alcoholism and growing up in public housing raised without my father around.
+      These are observations from boxing that also apply to the various challenges I faced in my life, like battling alcoholism and growing up in public housing and raised without my father around.

       I hope that with these lessons, you'll be better able to overcome any